nuxt-community/sentry-module/docs/content/en/sentry/options.md

     environment: this.options.dev ? 'development' : 'production'
   }
   ```
-- Sentry options common to the server and client that are passed to `Sentry.init(options)`.
-See Sentry documentation at https://docs.sentry.io/platforms/javascript/guides/vue/configuration/options/
+- Sentry options common to the Server and Browser SDKs that are passed to `Sentry.init()`.
+See Sentry's documentation for [Basic Browser Options](https://docs.sentry.io/platforms/javascript/guides/vue/configuration/options/) and [Basic Server Options](https://docs.sentry.io/platforms/node/configuration/options/).
-- Note that `config.dsn` is automatically set based on the root `dsn` option
+- Note that `config.dsn` is automatically set based on the root `dsn` option.
-- The value for `config.release` is automatically inferred from the local repo unless specified manually
+- The value for `config.release` is automatically inferred from the local repo unless specified manually.
-- Do not use `config.integrations`, use clientIntegrations or serverIntegrations
+- Do not set `config.integrations`, use `clientIntegrations` and `serverIntegrations` options instead.

 ### serverConfig

 - Type: `Object`
 - Default: `{}`
+- Server-specific Sentry SDK options.
-- Specified key will override common Sentry options for server sentry plugin
+- The specified keys will override common options set in `config` key.

 ### clientConfig

 - Type: `Object`
 - Default: `{}`
+- Browser-specific Sentry SDK options.
-- Specified keys will override common Sentry options for client sentry plugin
+- The specified keys will override common options set in `config` key.

 ### requestHandlerConfig